 In a study published in 2014, researchers saw a greater hormonal response and fat burn (metabolism demand) from free weights due to the fact that more muscles groups were involved to push up or pull down the weight.
 The group of men told researchers they felt the same results from both machine and free weight exercises although the bloodwork shared a different picture.
 While these exercises promote an increase in hormone release and circulation, if you are clinically low of testosterone your hypothalamus pituitary axis may be off axis due to hypogonadism (low T).

 It’s important to note that lifting weights may not reverse your low testosterone levels alone in men over 40 – most men with low testosterone can benefit from testosterone replacement therapy as our goal is to normalize T levels back to where they should be and optimize the bodies response to normal testosterone levels.
-Replacing T levels back to normal will not only help with muscle recovery and leanness but TRT will also make working out more enjoyable as energy and alertness stabilize.
+Replacing T levels back to normal will not only help with muscle recovery and leanness, but working out while on TRT can make it more enjoyable as energy and alertness stabilize.
 Reference

 How important is form while working out?